boa50/disaster-response/README.md

 The dataset folder contains the .csv data used for the analysis and a .db database used to be the output of the preprocessing data step.

+The models folder contains the machine learning saved models.

 The notebooks folder contains jupyter notebooks used to analyze the datasets.

 These notebooks were copied from the Udacity Data Scientist Nanodegree Program.